-STONEHAM — Chief James McIntyre is pleased to report that the Stoneham Police Department, in collaboration with the Drug Enforcement Administration (DEA), disposed of 187 pounds of prescription medications following National Drug Take Back Day last month.
+STONEHAM — Chief James McIntyre is very pleased to report that the Stoneham Police Department, working once again in collaboration with the Drug Enforcement Administration (DEA), disposed of 189 pounds of unwanted and unneeded prescription medications during National Drug Take Back Day last month.

 Chief Patrick Keefe reports that the Andover Police Department arrested a man yesterday on drugs and weapons charges.

 Chief Brian P. Levesque reports that the Dartmouth Police Department’s prescription drug take back program has seen increased success so far this year.